By Mark Young

-First of all, it can be a daunting process for the two parties to face each other across a table to discuss what future arrangements should be made.
+First of all, it can be a daunting process for the two parties to face each other across a table and discuss what future arrangements should be made.
 Because of the lack of confidentiality, the settlement may not reflect entirely the wishes and concerns of both sides.
 Additionally, whilst this form of mediation is not expensive, often it leaves considerable work for the more costly lawyers.

 Let me quote one example arising from the experience of an acquaintance.
 She and her husband attended six ninety-minute sessions of family mediation, which they considered good value.
-In that time, they reached agreement on how their assets should be divided, and she felt her mediation had worked well and been very cost effective.
-The problem came when the summary was passed to solicitors as, eighteen months later, they were still fighting over the finances.
+In that time, they reached agreement on how their assets should be divided, and she felt mediation had worked well and had been very cost effective.
+The problem came when the summary was passed to solicitors as, eighteen months later, they were still fighting over finances.

 I should declare an interest here as I practice a slightly different form of mediation.
 First of all, I am very happy to see the two parties separately (if that is what they prefer), enabling and encouraging both sides to speak openly and in confidence about their hopes and fears.
 This is particularly important in cases where one party is more controlling than the other.